IBS Irritable Bowel Syndrome

 How is IBS diagnosed?

-There is no test that confirms the diagnosis of irritable bowel syndrome (IBS).
+There is no test that confirms the diagnosis of IBS.
 A doctor can usually diagnose IBS from the typical symptoms, and tests are used to rule out other conditions.

 Your doctor will check that there is nothing else going on.
-Usually this will include an examination of your tummy (abdomen) and some simple tests.
+Usually this will include an examination of your tummy (abdomen) and back passage (rectum) and some simple tests.

-A blood test and stool (faeces) test are often taken to help rule out other conditions such as Crohn's disease, ulcerative colitis, coeliac disease, cancer of the ovary, or a gut infection.
-The symptoms of these other diseases can sometimes be confused with IBS.
-The tests that are often considered to rule out other conditions include:
+A blood test and stool (faeces) test are often taken to help rule out other conditions (see below).
+The tests that are often considered to rule out these conditions include:

 - Full blood count (FBC) - to rule out lack of iron in the blood (anaemia), which is associated with various gut (bowel) disorders.